llSourcell/Learn_Data_Science_in_3_Months/README.md

 - 2-3 Hours of Study per Day

 #### Tools Used
-- Python, SQL, R, Tensorflow, Hadoop, MapReduce, Spark, GitHub,
+- Python, SQL, R, Tensorflow, Hadoop, MapReduce, Spark, GitHub.

 ### Accelerated Learning Techniques
 - Watch videos at 2x or 3x speed using a browser extension